siriusctrl/UniPublic/COMP90020 DA/Transaction Recovery.md

 ## Why?

-- Ensuring that a server’s objects are durable
+- To ensure
+  - failure atomicity
+    - Effects of transactions are atomic even when the server crashes.
+  - durability
+    - Objects are saved in permanent storage and will be available indefinitely thereafter
 - Service provides failure atomicity
   - Which means effects of transactions are atomic even when server crashes
 - To simplify
-  - We assume all running server store their object in volatile memory
+  - We assume all running server store their object in <u>volatile memory</u>
-  - All of its committed objects are in a recovery file in permanent storage
+  - All of its committed objects are in a recovery file in <u>permanent storage</u>
 - Recovery consists of restoring the server with the latest committed versions of all of its objects from its recovery file